I’ve been using a Bullet Journal for a month now (I started on January 9th, 2017).

 My Bullet Journal Set Up

-I use colored ink (red for deadlines and due dates, green for holidays) to highlight and differentiate information.
+- I use colored ink (red for deadlines, due dates and holidays, green for other kinds of emphasis) to highlight and differentiate information.

 - I don’t use the standard Bullet Journal “key,” symbols to identify information by type that Carroll created; I use some derived from the lazy genius post I linked to earlier.